laher/laher.github.com/content/posts/helloblog.md

     - "microblog"
 ---

-# First post
+This new weblog will probably be about code, gophers, ebikes, parenthood and fart noises.

-This is a new blog about code, gophers, ebikes, parenthood and fart noises.
 Hello, blog.